Standing Strong Safety & Support

 Purple Ribbon Campaign

-December 1st to 10th annually.
-For over a decade, the Women’s Contact Society has led this anti-violence campaign in the Williams Lake region to garner attention, raise awareness, and stimulate dialogue on gender-based violence.
+For over a decade, the Women’s Contact Society has led this anti-violence campaign in the Williams Lake region to garner attention, raise awareness, and stimulate dialogue on violence against women.

 Provincial Prevention of Violence Against Women Week